hat-open/hat-gateway/docs/devices/snmp.rst

 read value of "0.0" OID.
 Result of this read is used only for connection state detection and its value is discarded.

+In case received oid is ``1.3.6.1.6.3.15.1.1.1`` and that oid was not requested, endpoint is closed, and state is changed to `DISCONNECTED`.

 Gateway read event will have `data/type` equal to ``ERROR`` in the following
 scenarios: